gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GameObjectExt.md

 ## GameObjectExt.TranslateScaled(this GameObject, Vector3) Method

-(Cross-Game compatible) Translates this GameObject scaled with it's "lossyScale", making it move the same
+Translates this GameObject scaled with it's "lossyScale", making it move the same
 amount regardless of screen resolution

 ```csharp